-The mixed method also works good when you need only yolk or only egg whites.
+The mixed-method also works well when you need only yolk or only egg whites.
 Freeze them separately so you have as much as you need when you need it.

 If you want to freeze individual eggs without keeping them in the shell, freeze eggs in muffin pans.
 Put one egg in each muffin cup.
 Thaw them out as needed.